PeterRoschke/WhisperDictation/README.md

 ## Configuration

 - `whisperdictation.language`: Set the transcription language (defaults to English)
+- `whisperdictation.transcriptionModel`: Choose the OpenAI transcription model (defaults to GPT-4o mini transcribe)
-- `whisperdictation.saveDebugFiles`: Enable saving of audio and transcription files for debugging to your defaut Application directory.
+- `whisperdictation.saveDebugFiles`: Enable saving of audio and transcription files for debugging to your default Application directory.

 ## Troubleshooting